Verdine White: Earth, Wind & Fire

 As Earth, Wind & Fire's bassist since the band's inception, White has won six and received two honoree Grammy Awards, has been Grammy nominated eighteen times and has also been inducted into the Rock and Roll Hall of Fame and the Vocal Group Hall of Fame, to name a few honors.
 The band has also earned more than 50 gold and platinum albums and have sold over 90 million albums worldwide.

 In November 2008 White was presented with Bass Player magazine's Lifetime Achievement Award by Nathan East.
 On Friday, February 26, 2010, Verdine was inducted as a member of Phi Beta Sigma fraternity at the ceremony held at the Crowne Plaza Beverly Hills Hotel in Los Angeles, California.
 Verdine White holds an honorary doctorate degree from the American Conservatory of Music.

-On July 2, 2020, Rolling Stone Australia Magazine ranked White number 19 on "The 50 Greatest Bassists of All Time".
+On July 2, 2020, Rolling Stone Australia ranked White number 19 on "The 50 Greatest Bassists of All Time".

 On December 19, 2024, White released his first ever solo project entitled, "Superman", in honor of his late brother and founder of Earth, Wind & Fire Maurice White.
 The song was written by White, Motown songwriter Janie Bradford and Carnell Harrell.
 The song was produced by White's wife Shelly Clark who is a member of the 70s group Honey Cone.
 It's White's first time out as lead singer.
 Honey Cone members Shelly Clark, Kathy Merrick and Wendy Smith-Brune are on background vocals.
 Earth, Wind & Fire's drummer John Paris did all of the musical arrangements.

 Songwriter

 White's credits as a songwriter date back to Earth, Wind & Fire's self-titled debut studio album, on which White co-wrote "C'mon Children" and "Bad Tune".
 White co-wrote three songs on their third album, Last Days and Time.
 He had one writing credit on their fourth album, Head To The Sky.
 On their fifth album, Open Our Eyes, White co-wrote the group's first top 5 R&B/Soul hit (No. 4), "Mighty, Mighty" along with his brother Maurice.
 They also co-wrote, "Kalimba Story", a top 10 R&B/Soul hit (No. 6).
 These two songs along with their single, "Devotion" (No. 23), helped the album top Billboard's Soul Album Chart, given them their first No. 1 album.
 White's co-writes include some of Earth, Wind & Fire's biggest hits, such as "That's the Way of the World".

-White is credited on many artist's songs as heard in commercials, movie soundtracks, and televisions shows.
+White is credited on many artist's songs as heard in commercials, film soundtracks, and televisions shows.